 No challenge is too extreme for Ryan Estrada.
-Since graduating from CCS, the artist has taught in Korea, volunteered after the tsunami in Koh Phi Phi, hiked through the Himalayas and created “ridiculously long” record-breaking challenge-comics.
+Since graduating from CCS, the artist has taught in Korea, volunteered after the tsunami in Koh Phi Phi (southern Thailand), hiked through the Himalayas and started up several successful businesses.

 “I've been lucky enough to build a career where I'm my own boss, and work on my own terms.
 I can live wherever I want in the world, take time off to travel whenever I want, and choose the projects that interest me personally.”